Teen arraigned on attempted murder in shooting of San Francisco 49ers rookie says he is very sorry

 The daylight shooting Saturday of a professional athlete in an upscale shopping district downtown put the national spotlight again on a city that struggled with brazen shoplifting, empty storefronts and assaults on Asian American seniors.
 Mayor London Breed, a Democrat, is in a tight reelection contest in November.

 Pearsall, 23, was walking alone to his car shortly after 3:30 p.m.
-Saturday after shopping at luxury stores in Union Square when the suspect allegedly spotted the NFL player for his Rolex watch.
+Saturday after shopping at luxury stores in Union Square when the suspect allegedly saw the NFL player was wearing a Rolex watch.
 A struggle ensued, and gunfire from the suspect’s firearm struck both Pearsall and the teenager, who was shot in the arm, police said.

 Pearsall was released Sunday from the San Francisco General Hospital and Trauma Center.